Academic Catalog

 HNRS 2171G The Worlds of Arthur 3 Credits (3)

-Arthurian texts and traditions from medieval chronicles to contemporary literature.
+Arthurian texts and traditions from medieval chronicle histories to modern novels.
 Emphasis on both the continuities of the Arthurian tradition and the diversity of genres, media, and cultures that have given expression to the legend.

 HNRS 2172G Archaeology: Search for the Past 3 Credits (3)